 - Measuring and Monitoring the Economic Effects of Habitat Restoration: A Summary of a NOAA Blue Ribbon Panel 2010.
 Compiled by Linwood Pendleton.
 This document summarizes the comments and recommendations from a NOAA Blue Ribbon Panel on Demonstrating the Economic Effects of Habitat Restoration.
 Please note the comments and recommendations as presented here are intended only to provide general guidance and do not represent an official NOAA position.

-- Socio-economic Benefits of Habitat Restoration - May 1, 2017 - NOAA Fisheries Office of Habitat Conservation.
+- Socio-economic Benefits of Habitat Restoration.
+2017.
+NOAA Fisheries Office of Habitat Conservation.
 This technical memo helps quantify the economic output and socioeconomic benefits of restoration projects is critical to better understand the short and long-term values of these projects to local communities.